Last updated: March 3, 2026

 Return represents the potential, estimated gain from a trade.
 It is calculated as the monetary difference between the entry price and a predefined price target.
 This target is not based on hope but on objective evaluation, such as the next major resistance level or a measured move from a chart pattern.
 Defining the return beforehand provides a clear goal and helps a trader overcome greed by exiting according to their plan.

-5. Managing Risk with the RRR
+5. Managing Risk with the Risk-Reward Ratio

 5.1.
 Stop-Loss and Take-Profit Placement